karan1511code/tryanna-codechallenge/Readme.md

 To start server :$ nodemon server.js

 You can change the date as you wish.
-If the date is invalid or beyond range it throws a status 500 message
+If the date is invalid or beyond range it throws a status 500 error message